yashdotin/Yashdotin/README.md

 ## Fun Dev Quote

-> “There are only two hard things in Computer Science: cache invalidation, naming things, and off-by-one errors.”
+> There are only two hard things in Computer Science: cache invalidation, naming things, and off-by-one errors.

 ---